ezhumalaisanjay/RentalApplicationPro/ENCRYPTION_SETUP.md

 1. **Frontend**: Files are converted to Base64 and encrypted using crypto-js
 2. **Backend**: Files are decrypted and saved to the uploads directory
 3. **Security**: All file data is encrypted in transit and at rest
+4. **Form Submission**: Encrypted data is included in application submissions for complete audit trail

 ## 🛠️ Setup Instructions